The Lord Warden

 Thus, from the appointment of Stephen de Pencestre in 1268, the offices of Constable of Dover Castle and Lord Warden of the Cinque Ports were invariably held by the same person.
 A complete list of officeholders from 1150 can seen here.

-The Lord Warden was appointed by the Sovereign but, on taking office, took an oath before the representatives of the Ports to uphold their ancient privileges; a tradition which continues to the present day.
+The Lord Warden position is appointed by the Sovereign and, on taking office, takes an oath before the representatives of the Ports to uphold their ancient privileges; a tradition which continues to the present day.

 This dual allegiance is probably the main reason why this ancient office, one of the oldest in the country, has survived for 800 years.
 If the position had been that of a royal governor imposed upon the Ports, it would probably have fostered opposition and strengthened their own organisation and leadership.
 Had the Warden been chosen and appointed by the Ports themselves, it would have encouraged his and their independence and presented a threat to royal authority.
 As it was, the power and prestige of Lord Wardens developed from their unique standing between the Crown and the Ports.